bobfoster1299/capstone2/README.md

 kubeadm token create --print-join-command
 ```
 - SSH into the two kubernetes worker nodes and run the join command to join them to the cluster
-- Run the CloudFormation capstone-jenkins script to the build the jenkins server:
+- Run the cloudformation capstone-jenkins script to the build the jenkins server:
 ```
 ./create.sh capstone-jenkins capstone-jenkins.yml capstone-jenkins.json
 ```